-- Tuition Fees are applicable for both full-time and part-time applicants.
+- Tuition Fees are applicable to both full-time and part-time applicants.

-- Tuition fees are charged by Academic Units (AU); For example, for each 3AU course you register for, you will pay S$2,820 per course.
-You will be billed on a semester basis based on the total number of courses you have registered in that semester, subject to the academic load and candidature period set by the Office of Academic Services (OAS).
+- Tuition Fees are charged by Academic Units (AU); You will be billed on a semester basis based on the total number of courses you have registered in that semester, subject to academic load and candidature period set by Office of Academic Services (OAS).

-- Tuition fees stated above excludes miscellaneous fees, transport/airfare and accommodation expenses.
-For miscellaneous fees please click here.
+- Tuition Fees stated above excludes miscellaneous fees, transport/airfare and accommodation expenses.

 For tuition fees from previous academic years, please click on the link below: